terryvogelsang/terryvogelsang.github.io/_posts/2018-04-22-MITRECTF2018-my-flask-app.md

 * The payload is base64 encoded and gzipped
 * Then follows the timestamp and the signature, both base64 encoded

-I wrote a script allowing me to quickly decode the payload of the cookie and retrieved the following payload :
+I wrote a script (See [Sources](#decode-flask-cookie-datas)) allowing me to quickly decode the payload of the cookie and retrieved the following payload :

 ```
 {